Everything you need to know about longhaired rabbit breeds and how to care for them.

 2. Ideally, have someone to help gently restrain the rabbit for you

-4. Part the fur and with a comb, grooming from the skin to the end of the fur, covering around 1 inch at a time
+4. Part the fur with a comb, grooming from the skin to the end of the fur, covering around 1 inch at a time

 5. Repeat until the whole of the top of the rabbit has been covered

-7. If the fur on the rabbits legs is long, groom with a comb.
+7. If the fur on the rabbit's legs is long, groom with a comb.

 Never turn a rabbit on their back to groom them.
 This places them in a trance, which is a stressful and fearful state for rabbits.